rpmuller/ePubs/WesternPhilosophy.md

 of God, he regarded everything else in theology as known only by revelation.
 Indeed he held that the triumph of faith is greatest when to the unaided reason a dogma appears most absurd.
 Philosophy, however, sl)pjuld_depend only upon reason.
-He was thus an advocate of the doctrine of "double truth/' that of reason and that of revelation.
+He was thus an advocate of the doctrine of "double truth," that of reason and that of revelation.
 This doctrine had been preached by certain Averroists in the thirteenth century, but had been condemned by the Church.
 The "triumph of faith*' was, for the orthodox, a